Danika (film): Plot

-Near the end of the film, the audience learns that Danika was in a car accident years earlier while driving her young children home and she makes a side visit to see Randy.
+It is revealed that Danika was in a car accident years earlier while driving her young children home and she makes a side visit to see Randy.
 The accident occurred immediately after Danika found out he was having an extramarital affair with the children's nanny, Evelyn, in a motel shower.
 Danika's vision of the nanny is that of her psychiatrist who's been treating her, revealing they were one and the same.
 During the confrontation, Evelyn reveals that she shares Randy's concerns over Danika's recent paranoia and her overprotective behavior is dangerous to the children.
 She also mentions that her family deserves better and that Danika needs to seek professional psychiatric help for her delusions.
 She responds by attacking Randy with a mirror shard and cutting his face.
 Before leaving, Danika pushes Evelyn to the bathroom wall and tells her that she's not only fired, but also stay away from her family.
 She drives away from the motel home with the children in tow.
 After witnessing Randy's affair with Evelyn, Danika psychologically broke down and ran a red light, causing her car to be hit by a school bus.
 In the car accident, all of Danika's children died, leaving Danika as the sole survivor.
 It can be assumed that, when he found out about the tragic deaths of their children, Randy blamed the accident on Danika for having not listened to him and Evelyn when they told her to seek professional help for her delusions.
 It is also implied that he divorces her and Danika never sees him again.

-As the film ends, it reveals Danika's life after the accident.
+Danika's life after the accident is revealed.
 As a homeless woman, she sits on a bench at the scene where the accident occurred, presumably reliving the events of that day every day out of guilt.
 All the events after the accident—reuniting with her husband and raising her children to adulthood, are an alternate world that Danika created to escape from her reality.
 They are caused by the tremendous guilt she feels for running the red light that led to her children's deaths.
 It's also implied that Danika has regrets over having not listened to Randy and Evelyn when they told her to seek psychiatric help that led to where she is now.
 She dejectedly gets up from the bench and slowly walks away pushing a shopping cart filled with her children's belongings and her rosary.